MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsClsConfiguration.md

 ```

 ### -Regions
-**Below Content Applies To:** Lync Server 2013

-Collection of regions defined for the centralized logging configuration settings.
-Regions are defined using the New-CsClsRegion cmdlet.

-This parameter is intended for use with the Office 365 version of Lync Server.

-**Below Content Applies To:** Skype for Business Server 2015

 Collection of regions defined for the centralized logging configuration settings.
 Regions are defined using the New-CsClsRegion cmdlet.